mixpanel/docs/pages/docs/data-structure/user-profiles.md

 ## Importing a CSV

 When editing the CSV that you want to upload as profiles, you should **not** include column headers (e.g., Email, Name, etc.).
-Instead, you’ll identify column headers during the CSV upload wizard in the Mixpanel UI.
+Instead, you'll identify column headers during the CSV upload wizard in the Mixpanel UI.

 **Note**:
 - If you import user profiles using \$distinct_id values that already exist, those profiles will be updated with the additional user profile properties.
 On the other hand, if you upload user profiles that have the same email address or the same name as existing user profiles but a different \$distinct_id, you will be uploading duplicates - they will not be combined.